User Permissions for Google Analytics

 “Just Google It…” how often do we utter this phrase on a daily basis?
 The fact that Google has become the go to source for searching the internet didn’t happen overnight.
 However, there’s no disputing that the masterminds at Google understand how to make search engines work for clients and consumers – and a good marketer knows how to make Google work for them, get more info.

 Google has created many different tools to assist SEO professionals with their efforts, the most commonly used is Google Analytics.
 The great thing about Google Analytics is the ability to set different users and permissions for each individual utilizing the program.
 This provides more control and easier management for the leader of each project.

-Let’s dive into adding and modifying user permissions within your Google Analytics system.
+Let’s dive into adding user permissions within your Google Analytics system and how to change user permissions in Google Analytics.

 Adding Users to Google Analytics and Modifying Permissions